 - Wait til the paint swatch is really dry before re-punching a hole.
 The watercolor paper fibers will try to “fill in” that hole while soft and wet, and might even let water into the bottle.

-- Download my Color Swatch Charts These show each set I’ve mentioned.
+- Download my free Color Swatch Charts These show each set I’ve mentioned.
 Remember you can also get them individually too, so pick out what you’d actually use.
 As you’re looking through them, note that I tried to make it easy if you want to go find that set; click on the blue title on that page of the pdf.
 (I hope the hyperlinks work, let me know if they do!)

 - Note that colors get weird from being photographed, photoshopped, pdf’d, downloaded, and printed.
 So results may vary!